 - monitor the status of the DNS

-Report urgent requests, incidents or problems by telephone.
-There’s 24-hour support 7 days a week for urgent incidents, such as:
+Report urgent requests, incidents or problems by calling 01865 332 277.
+This phone line provides 24-hour support, 7 days a week and should be used when:

 - your organisation experiences a loss of service